Municipalities (like the City of Chestermere) will have the authority to make decisions about:

 Above are the summary results.
 Results with comments provided are available here.

-- City Government: On February 5, City of Chestermere Council approved a report on the two stage plan for exploring cannabis regulation in Chestermere.
+February 5, 2018: City of Chestermere Council approved a report on the two stage plan for exploring cannabis regulation in Chestermere.
 On April 16, the City launched a survey to learn from residents about how they feel about cannabis legalization in Chestermere.
 The survey is open until April 30.